Using copyright material in education

 - The Copyright Licensing Agency (CLA) licence covering paper-to-paper photocopying, scanning from print-to-digital and some digital-to-digital copying

-- The Educational Recording Agency (ERA) licence covering terrestrial broadcasting including Open University
+- The Educational Recording Agency (ERA) licence covering off-air broadcasts including Open University

 - Newspaper Licensing Agency (NLA) licence covering UK newspapers